 Spring is here, and fresh fruits and vegetables are designed to help our bodies naturally detox.
 This season is when everything starts to come back to life.
-Each of the fruits and vegetables we find in this season are nutrient dense as well as hydrating.
+Each fruit and vegetable we find in this season is nutrient-dense and hydrating.
 The winter season tends to leave toxins that build up in our system from reduced movement.
 Luckily, the spring season is jam-packed with detoxifying foods that help cleanse our system to make room for the upcoming seasons.
 For the record, just like in all aspects of life, there is a reason for every season, and it is important to eat seasonally.

 The Reason For The Season